tmtsoftware/aps-submitter-prototype/README.md

 in their audience.
 The gateway rejects all tokens silently with 403 Forbidden and `x-tmt-username: unknown` in request headers.

+## TODO
+This set of steps was derived by AI after hours of trial and error.
+These need to be tested once again to verify they work and are necessary.

 ## Required Setup Steps

 ### Step 1 — Get an admin token